manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 # Setup Web App Environment

-Setting up your developer environment is one of the most crucial steps in your web app workflow.
+Setting up the developer environment is one of the most crucial steps in your web app workflow.

 In this chapter we will achieve the following goals.